Writing

 So it’s somewhere between graffiti and terrorism, but it doesn’t match either because the social impact at either end of that scale is incredibly different (graffiti can be a positive thing, and terrorism is a real world thing where people die).

-On a more positive note, and for what it’s worth, I highly recommend Wordpress.
+On a more positive note, and for what it’s worth, I highly recommend WordPress.
 It’s obvious that it’s been designed and built by people who actually use it, which means that the interface is pleasantly intuitive.
 And not surprising that it was initially created by such a character.

 Monday, June 9, 2008 | online, social